AlexanderFrotscher/ANDi/README.md

 This code is based on @dome272 implementation of DDPM's https://github.com/dome272/Diffusion-Models-pytorch .
 &nbsp;

-All basline implementations can be found in the [baseline folder](basline)
+All baseline implementations can be found in the [baseline folder](baseline)